 It can be difficult to digest so many changes at once and try to understand patterns and processes associated with these phenomena.
 At Audubon Alaska, we utilize maps as a way to understand the natural (or unnatural) world around us and prioritize our work.
 In this section, we give you a first glance at our new map on climate change impacts.
-Each icon represents a climate change-related event this summer.
+Each icon represents a climate change-related event during the summer of 2019.
 Here is a summary:

 In Anchorage, visibility was less than a mile with the thick smoke from the Swan Lake fire on the Kenai Peninsula.
 Warmer temperatures and drier conditions in recent summers have lengthened the fire season across the state.
 The number of thunderstorms in Alaska is expected to continue to increase with climate change, and this year over half the fires in Alaska were started by lightning.

 The new normal is there is no normal when it comes to weather in the north.
 Some regions experienced record rainfall, while Alaska’s rainforest in Southeast Alaska experienced record drought and high temperatures.
 Communities relying on hydropower were on water shortage alerts.
 Drought also impacted water availability for commercial fish processing, an economic driver for many communities across the state.